ZuanAce/HackTheBox/Sherlocks/Brutus/README.md

 > [!TIP]
 > Hint: The auth.log file tracks user and group modifications on the server.
 Look for keywords such as `useradd`, `usermod`, `groupadd`, and `sudo` to identify user additions and privilege escalations.

-Using the command grep useradd auth.log, we identified the creation of a new user account:
+Using the command `grep useradd auth.log`, we identified the creation of a new user account:
 ```bash
 Mar  6 06:34:18 ip-172-31-35-28 useradd[2592]: new user: name=cyberjunkie, UID=1002, GID=1002, home=/home/cyberjunkie, shell=/bin/bash, from=/dev/pts/1
 ```